ChrisEYin/astro/data/blog/optimal-stopping.md

 However if you always act too quickly, you make easily avoidable mistakes.
 Most of the time, these are fine and the lessons gained from acting trump the time saved from optimal planning.
 But sometimes it's not.

 So use the Bezos's [one way vs. two way door](/writing/one-vs-two-way-doors) framework.
 If it's a two way door, bias to acting without worry.
 But if it's a one way door, then worth thinking.
-But to prevent yourself from overthinking and wasting cycles, use the 37% rule to make sure that while you stop and think, you still force action
+But to prevent yourself from overthinking and wasting cycles, use the 37% rule to make sure that while you stop and think, you still force action.